SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The difference is that Vermont Street is tucked away in a less traveled district.
 It also isn't as well marketed or as beautifully manicured as Lombard Street.

 Vermont Street, between 20th and 22nd Streets, is easy to get to if you want to check it out on your own.
-You won't find many tourists here, but you might enjoy this little hidden gem.
+You won't find many tourists here, but you might enjoy this little hidden gem

-8. Mark Twain's Famous Quote
+8. Mark Twain Penned the Famous Quote About SF's Cold Climate

 After doing quite a bit of research on this quote, I've found that Mark Twain never said it.
 While he did travel to San Francisco during his life, this is not something he actually said about our lovely city.

 As well as visiting San Francisco, Twain also spent quite a bit of time in Paris.
-It was often chilly during his stay there and he did comment on how cool it was there late in the Summer season.
+It was often chilly during his stay there and he did comment on how cool it was there late in the summer season.

-At some point, his quote about the weather in Paris was rewritten and changed to this common quote about the Summers in SF.
+At some point, his quote about the weather in Paris was rewritten and changed to this common quote about the summers in SF.

-9. Birdman of Alcatraz & His Birds
+9. The Birdman of Alcatraz Had Birds in Alcatraz

 He was then transferred to Alcatraz after a long stay in Leavenworth.
+An interesting San Francisco legend that is true is that he was transferred to Alcatraz with no explanation.

-An interesting myth, which is true, was that he was transferred to Alcatraz with no explanation.
 The rules in this prison were very strict and he was never actually allowed to have birds in his prison cell.
 Even though he couldn't have them near him, he did manage to write his second book about the birds he loved during his time in Alcatraz.

-10. Foggiest Place in the US
+10. SF is the Foggiest Place in the US

 Clear Day at the Golden Gate Bridge

-I'm sure you've all seen the pictures of the fog as it rolls in over the Golden Gate Bridge.
+I'm sure you've seen the pictures of the fog as it rolls in over the Golden Gate Bridge.
 Due to the publicity around the fog here, many people believe that it's the foggiest place in the USA.
 We are happy to say that it is not.

 There are two locations with more fog than San Francisco.
 One is called Cape Disappointment.
 Since there is so much fog there, it seems to be a fitting name for this cape in Washington State.
 The other is much closer and is just to our north, Point Reyes.